chettrick/stm32cubef4/Projects/STM32F411RE-Nucleo/Demonstrations/readme.txt

       than the peripheral interrupt.
 Otherwise the caller ISR process will be blocked.
       To change the SysTick interrupt priority you have to use HAL_NVIC_SetPriority() function.

-@note The application need to ensure that the SysTick time base is always set to
+@note The application needs to ensure that the SysTick time base is always set to
       1 millisecond to have correct HAL operation.

 @note The clock setting is configured to have the max product performance (max clock frequency)